-Georgia governor calls shooting video ‘absolutely horrific’
+Arrests made in shooting death of black man after outcry

 Presumptive Democratic presidential nominee Joe Biden has called Arbery’s death a “murder.”
 During an online roundtable Thursday, Biden compared the video to seeing Arbery “lynched before our very eyes.”

-Glynn County District Attorney Jackie Johnson recused herself from the case because Gregory McMichael worked as an investigator in her office.
-He retired last year.

-The shooting is now in the hands of an outside prosecutor, Tom Durden, who said Monday that he wants a grand jury to decide whether charges are warranted.
+The outside prosecutor overseeing the case, Tom Durden, had said Monday that he wanted a grand jury to decide whether charges are warranted.
 With Georgia courts still largely closed because of the coronavirus, the soonest that could happen is mid-June.

 Sign up for Daily Newsletters